 1.2.1 The School recognises that safeguarding covers much more than child protection and so this Policy will operate in conjunction with the Academy Trust Board (ATB) Safeguarding Procedures (which itself incorporates the staff Code of Conduct), and other related policies and procedures.
-These cover areas including equal opportunities; Health and Safety; First Aid; educational visits; anti-bullying; behaviour management; drugs, alcohol and tobacco; information sharing, British Values and Preventing radicalisation and violent extremism, and online safety (including mobile technology and social media).
+These cover areas including equal opportunities; Health and Safety; First Aid; educational visits; anti-bullying; behaviour management; drugs, alcohol and tobacco; information sharing, British Values and Preventing radicalisation and violent extremism, and online safety (including mobile technology, social media and filtering and monitoring).
 Such statements and policies are available from the School on request.